-Mesoloft makes it possible to honor the dream and memory of your departed loved one by lifting the cremated remains of a beloved family member into the magnificent beauty of near space, almost twenty miles above our planet.
+Mesoloft makes it possible to honor the dream and memory of your departed loved one by lifting the cremated remains of a beloved family member into the magnificent beauty of near space, almost fifteen miles above our planet.
 Once released, they will soar and drift in the upper reaches of the earth's atmosphere for weeks and months circulating the globe.

 They would find our services offered them exactly what they desired: a way to fulfill their natural role in the cycle of life.

 returning to earth

 Over time the ashes will return to earth, settling on mountain tops, desert dunes, oceans, lakes, and rivers.